-The Teacher Educator Committee (TEC) meets at least twice each year, or more often as needed, on campus to align content methods courses and clinical experiences based on review of Praxis scores and faculty recommendations from student interactions.
+The Teacher Educator Committee (TEC) meets six times each year on campus to align content methods courses and clinical experiences based on review of Praxis scores and faculty recommendations from student interactions.
 Evidence 2.1.5 is compiled of meeting minutes and communications.